waterstopper/MapGen-KorGE/README.md

 3) Restructure diagram into a grid of cells, where each cell represents an empty tile.
 4) Populate all tiles (obviously the most complex step, but for now it is enough to get the basic idea)

-Here is how incomplete first step looks like:
+Here is how an incomplete first step looks like:

 ![img.png](img.png)